ButterAleks/Circuit-Playground-BLE/README.md

 The variables for the Bluetooth Manager are as follows:
 - __bluetooth_mode_peripheral__ _= False_: This boolean is the current mode of the device.
 If true it means that the device is acting as a peripheral.
 If false it means that the device is acting as a host.
 - __\_radio__ _= BLERadio()_: This variable holds the BLERadio() instance for the Manager however this is meant to be a private varaible as seen with the underscore at the beginning of it's name, so it isn't meant to be accessed by the user
 - __ble__ _= None_: This stores the BLEConnection that will be created when a connection to another device is made, the user likely won't need to use this variable but it is public just in case.
+If you want more information about the BLEConnection object please refer to the adafruit_ble library documentation[^4]

 ## General Functions
 - `get_bluetooth_name() -> string`: This function returns the device name for bluetooth